shlizee/TimeAwarePC/README.md

 ## Installation

-You can get the latest version of Time-Aware PC by cloning the repository:
+You can get the latest version of Time-Aware PC as follows:

 ```
-git clone -b main https://github.com/shlizee/TimeAwarePC.git
-cd TimeAwarePC
-pip install .
+pip install timeawarepc
 ```

 ## Requirements